aidanh958/Chess-Bot/README.md

 the helper.isInCheck function will return true if the supplied boards king is in check
 ### helper.makeMove(board, move)
 the helper.makeMove function takes in the current board and a move then will output a new board as if the move was made
+### helper.convertIndexToPos(index)
+the helper.convertIndexToPos function takes in a position on the board in index space and outputs the x and y as `[x, y]`
+### helper.convertPosToIndex(x, y)
+the helper.convertPosToIndex function takes in an x and y position then outputs the position in index space.
 ## rules
  - you cannot use external sources or files (that means everything is in the bots file and not using fetch or XMLHttpRequest to get external data)
  - no multithreading